Xabaril/JWTSimpleServer/README.md

 	```
     Install-Package Comming soon!
 	```
-2. Create your own IAuthenticationProvider for login purpose.
+2. Create your own IAuthenticationProvider for user authentication.
+You should execute context.success and provide the user claims that will be encoded in the token or context.Reject if the authentication was not successful.

   	```csharp
     public class CustomAuthenticationProvider : IAuthenticationProvider